Fort Wayne Railroad Historical Society: History

 In September 1971, at a convention for the Nickel Plate Railroad Historical & Technical Society, a group of individuals decided they wanted to discuss the possibility of restoring the 765, the 767, and a Wabash Railroad locomotive (no.534) cosmetically.
 By November of the next year, four individuals, Wayne York, Glenn Brendel, Walter Sassmannshausen, and John Eichman drafted incorporation paperwork with Allen County and the Fort Wayne Railroad Historical Society, INC. was born.

 In 1973, the new group worked out a deal with the city of Fort Wayne to acquire the locomotive in Lawton Park under a 25-year lease.
 They then began looking at the locomotive on a more in-depth level and decided that the necessary repairs could not be done at the Lawton Park site.
-On September 6, 1974 the FWRHS built temporary tracks. through the city to connect to the existing railroad tracks and they pulled the 765 from the park to the FWRHS property in New Haven.
-From 1975-1979, a group of unpaid volunteers completely rebuilt the 765 and in September 1979, the NKP 765 was fired and ran under its own steam for the first time for testing since 1963 Along with operating NKP 765, from 1994 to 2001, the facilities also housed another Berkshire locomotive, the Chesapeake and Ohio 2716 and operated it in 1996 on short excursions.
+On September 6, 1974, the FWRHS built temporary tracks. through the city to connect to the existing railroad tracks and they pulled the 765 from the park to the FWRHS property in New Haven.
+From 1975 to 1979, a group of unpaid volunteers completely rebuilt the 765 and in September 1979, the NKP 765 was fired and ran under its own steam for the first time for testing since 1963.
+Along with operating NKP 765, from 1994 to 2001, the facilities also housed another Berkshire locomotive, the Chesapeake and Ohio 2716 and operated it in 1996 on short excursions.